mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8.md

 ## Sourcing Parts

-I have specifically chosen parts for the [Hypercube](printer-hypercube.md) that will lead up to re-building it into a Voron 1.8.
-Many of the parts on the [BOM from the configurator](https://www.vorondesign.com/voron1.8) I have already sourced and some I will replace with alternatives that I already have (see the notes columns for details).
+I had originally chosen parts for the [Hypercube](printer-hypercube.md) that will lead up to re-building it into a Voron 1.8.
+However, I have chosen to build a new printer rather than upgrade my existing one in case I need to reprint more parts.
+I have already sourced many of the parts on the [BOM from the configurator](https://www.vorondesign.com/voron1.8) and I will replace some with alternatives that I already have (see the notes columns for details).

 ### Fasteners